adarshcode/Web-Scraping/README.md

 ## 4. Scraping top 250 movies from IMDB website:-
 - The program opens top 250 movies chart webpage of IMDB and scraps the name, year and links for each movie
 - After scraping all the links the program opens all the links one by one to scrap a brief summary about the movie
 - This process is repeated until all 250 movies are scraped and the final details are zipped and stored into a list

+##5.
+Download Sports Celebrity Image:- (DownloadImageSportsCelebrity.py and sportsCelebrityImages.py)
+-There are two files for this program.
+DownloadImageSportsCelebrity.py imports the second file sportsCelebrityImages.py and then passes the required arguments to the functions of second file for the desired results.
+-First, the porgram opens google's images section to scrap links of images and store them -Then, it downloads the contents from the links to form the Images -At last all the images are stored at a particular folder specified by the folder's path